ManageIQ/guides/provisioning/windows_imaging.md

   1. Capture the image into a wim file
 1. Build sample sysprep unattend.xml file

-## Some additional reference notes:
+## Some additional reference notes

 Install WAIK on a windows 7 or 2008 R2 Server

 * Enter WAIK Command Prompt